 The above videos include interviews with landlords, service providers, and prospective tenants in Hawaii, as well as community presentations, which describe the important role that landlords can play in working to end homelessness in Hawaii.
 To find out more information, and learn how you can help, please contact the Office of the Governor’s Coordinator on Homelessness at (808) 586-0193 or by e-mail at [email protected] and you will be connected to a housing program in your community.

 Why is Landlord Engagement an important community issue?

-Through the American Rescue Plan Act (ARPA), the U.S. Department of Housing and Urban Development will be releasing 70,000 Emergency Housing Vouchers (EHVs) nationwide, including over-700 throughout Hawaii.
+Through the American Rescue Plan Act (ARPA), the U.S. Department of Housing and Urban Development has released 70,000 Emergency Housing Vouchers (EHVs) nationwide, including over-700 throughout Hawaii.

 The number of EHVs anticipated for Hawaii include nearly-500 on the island of Oahu, administered by the City & County of Honolulu and the Hawaii Public Housing Authority.

 EHVs will be targeted to individuals and families experiencing homelessness, as well as recently homeless individuals and families or those at imminent risk of homelessness.

-In addition to the EHVs, there are numerous other housing subsidy programs that are currently available, or expected to soon be available, in Hawaii – including the Oahu Housing Now program, Rapid Rehousing, Section 8 Housing Choice Vouchers, and vouchers through the Rent to Work program.
+In addition to the EHVs, there are numerous other housing subsidy programs that are currently available, or expected to soon be available, in Hawaii – including Rapid Rehousing, Section 8 Housing Choice Vouchers, vouchers through the Rent to Work program, and rental subsidies for households assisted through the Temporary Assistance for Needy Families (TANF) and Temporary Assistance for Other Needy Families (TAONF).

-Collectively, EHVs and other housing subsidy programs could make a major impact on reducing homelessness statewide.
+Collectively, EHVs and other housing subsidy programs could make a major impact on reducing homelessness and housing instability statewide.

-The Statewide eviction moratorium ended in early August 2021, so there is a need to engage landlords to assist individuals and families who may be displaced and in need of rehousing
+The Statewide eviction moratorium ended in early August 2021, so there is a need to engage landlords to assist individuals and families who may be displaced and are in need of rehousing.